Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Hyundai-engineered powertrain under the hood, a 6-cylinder, 24-valves 175hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 150hp engine designed by Toyota.

 SafetyThe fact that the Hyundai got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Korean car offers a potentially life-saving difference of 30% more metal.
+Furthermore, taking kerb weight as an important factor into account, the Korean car offers a potentially life-saving difference of 30% more metal.

 Performance & Fuel economyToyota is undoubtly more agile, reaching 100km/h in 1 seconds less than its competitor.
 In addition to that it accelerates all the way to 185 kilometers per hour, 3km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Japanese car, averaging around 8.8 liters of fuel per 100 kilometers (32 mpg), in combined cycle.
 That's 30% difference compared to the Korean car!